Create custom Linux Commands

 Save and close the file.

-To make sure the System reloads the file you can either relog your user or proceed with the following command:
+To make sure the system reloads the file, you can either relog your user or proceed with the following command:

 $ source ~/.bashrc